Arrow left

 Want to see how the mobility budget works in practice?

-Housing costs are already part of Belgium's mobility budget under Pillar 2.
-And the current energy crisis makes the case for keeping them there stronger than ever.
-When the International Energy Agency recommends working from home as one of ten urgent measures to address the worst energy crisis in decades, Belgium already has a fiscal tool that supports exactly that.
-It's called the mobility budget, and it's been here all along.
+Housing costs are already part of the Belgian mobility budget through Pillar 2.
+And the current energy crisis makes the case for keeping them stronger than ever.
+When the International Energy Agency recommended working from home as one of ten urgent measures to address the most severe energy crisis in decades, Belgium already had a fiscal instrument in place to support it.
+It's called the mobility budget.
+And it's been here all along.

-Last week, the International Energy Agency published a list of ten urgent measures to ease pressure on global energy markets.
-First on the list for employers: enable people to work from home.
+Last week, the IEA published a list of ten urgent measures to ease pressure on global energy markets.
+Its first recommendation to employers: let people work from home.

 The context is anything but theoretical.
-The Strait of Hormuz is effectively closed, normally the route for around 20% of global oil transport.
-European gas prices rose by 65%.
-Belgian gas reserves are below 30%.
-IEA director Fatih Birol described the situation as more severe than both the 1970s energy crisis and the post-Ukraine invasion shock.
+The Strait of Hormuz (through which roughly 20% of global oil supply normally flows) is effectively closed.
+European gas prices have risen 65%.
+Belgian gas reserves have dropped below 30%.
+IEA Director Fatih Birol described the situation plainly: bigger than the energy crisis of the 1970s, bigger than what followed Russia's invasion of Ukraine.

-Against that backdrop, one recommendation stands out for its simplicity.
-Working from home up to three days a week reduces national fuel consumption by 2 to 6 percent.
-No government investment required.
-No fuel tax cuts needed.
+Against that backdrop, the recommendation sounds almost deceptively simple.
+Working from home up to three days a week reduces national fuel consumption by two to six percent.
+No public investment required.
+No excise tax cuts needed.

 Belgium's Mobility Budget already has the answer

-Working from home is already a fiscally supported choice in Belgium.
-Through the mobility budget, employees can trade in their company car for a budget they allocate to sustainable alternatives, including a contribution to housing costs for those who live close to work or work from home structurally.
+Working from home is a fiscally supported choice that Belgian employees can make today, through the mobility budget.
+It allows them to trade in their company car for a budget they can allocate to sustainable alternatives, including a contribution towards housing costs for those who live close to the office or work from home on a structural basis.
+Those who don't want to give up the car entirely can opt for a smaller, electric vehicle instead.

-Three out of four employees with a mobility budget already spend part of it on housing costs.
-Around one in five uses part of their budget on a vehicle that runs without fossil fuels.
+Three in four employees with a mobility budget already allocate part of it to housing costs.
+Around one in five spends part of it on a zero-emission vehicle.
+For larger companies, the mobility budget becomes mandatory from 2027.
+But the energy crisis isn't waiting for that calendar.

-Critics have a point: housing is not the same as transport.
-But mobility policy was never just about which vehicle someone drives.
-It's about how many kilometres someone covers each day, and why.
+Fair challenge: housing isn't a journey.
+But mobility policy was never purely about what vehicle someone drives.
+It's about how many kilometres someone travels each day, and why.

 The real question is about outcomes, not categories

 The IEA is calling for remote work.
-Belgian tax law already supports it.
+The fiscal legislation already enables it.
 The crisis isn't waiting for consensus.